widgetech/git-real/README.txt

-git add some*.txt   - will add all files that meet that name criteria git add --all  - will add all files git add file1 file2 file3   - will add listed files
+git add some*.txt   - will add all files that meet that name criteria git add --all  - will add all files git add file1 file2 file3   - will add listed files git add docs/*.txt   - add all txt files in the docs directory git add /docs  - add all files in docs directory and below git add "*.txt"   - add all txt files in project

 after you add the file, run status git status